 Hate doing laundry as much as we do?
 Grab an extra (and inexpensive) set or two from Amazon or Target to make swapping them out that much easier.

 When your sweat — and your sweat-soaked clothing or sports equipment — sit on your skin for hours post-workout, it’s significantly increasing your chances of breaking out.
 That’s because it’s blocking your pores and letting any bacteria or dirt you picked up at the gym or on the field lay dormant on your pores.
 So get yourself to a shower as soon as you can.

 Not realistic?
-At the very least, wipe your body down post-sweat session and use a treatment spray, like the SLMD Body Acne Spray, to help reduce your chances of body breakouts.
+At the very least, wipe your body down post-sweat session and use a treatment spray, like the SLMD Salicylic Acid Body Spray, to help reduce your chances of body breakouts.

 6. Understand what you’re putting on your skin.

 You may just slather on a drugstore body lotion whenever you feel a little dry, or you may have a cabinet full of body-lucious products you love using.
 Whatever the case, have you read the ingredient lists on those products?
 Do you know if they’re filled with occlusive (aka pore blocking) ingredients that increase your chances of body breakouts?

 If you’re acne prone and/or your face insists on the use of oil-free and noncomedogenic formulas, chances are your body will too.
 While everyone’s skin is different and tolerates specific ingredients in its own way, common culprits known for triggering acne-prone skin include alcohol, fragrance, parabens, and lanolin.
 Keep tabs on which formulas you’re using and may be making you break out — that way you can stop using them as soon as you recognize a pattern.